2600hz/kazoo/applications/callflow/doc/ref/branch_variable.md

 #### Schema

-Validator for the branch_variable callflow's data object
+Validator for the branch_variable callflow data object